Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Spectrum

-Based on the two-dimensional Orr-Sommerfeld equation, \citet{Lin1961} argued that the spectra from the eigenmodes of viscous flows are discrete.
-However, for unbounded viscous flows, \citet[pp. 156 - 157]{Drazin2004} argued that this is incorrect and that there is a continuous spectrum in association with eigenmodes that vary sinusoidally in the far-field rather than vanish.
-The presence of continuous spectra with respect to the $q$-vortices due to spatial unboundedness was also discussed by \citet{Fabre2006} and \citet{Mao2011}.
-One example of the continuous spectra is the viscous {\it{freestream}} spectrum, named by \citet{Mao2011} and denoted $\sigma_f^{\nu}$ here, located on the left half of the real axis in the complex $\sigma$-plane in figure~\ref{fig:spectrum_scheme}$(b)$.
-However, the eigenmodes in this spectrum subsist, rather than decay, in the far field, and thus cannot be resolved through the present numerical method due to our choice of the boundary condition, i.e., the perturbation must harmonically vanish at radial infinity.
-However, these eigenmodes are non-physical because they have infinite kinetic energy.
-In other words, as \citet{Bolle2020} indicated, they may be solely an ``artifact" of the mathematical model of an unbounded domain.
-Otherwise, our numerical method is believed to be capable of computing the eigenvalues and eigenmodes with the other spectra of the $q$-vortices.
+Based on the two-dimensional Orr-Sommerfeld equation, \citet{Lin1961} argued that the spectra of eigenmodes of viscous flows are discrete.
+However, for unbounded viscous flows, \citet[pp. 156-157]{Drazin2004} stated that this is incorrect, and there is a continuous spectrum associated with eigenmodes that vary sinusoidally in the far field instead of vanishing.
+The presence of continuous spectra associated with the $q$-vortices due to spatial unboundedness was also discussed by \citet{Fabre2006} and \citet{Mao2011}.
+One example of the continuous spectrum is the viscous \textit{freestream} spectrum, named by \citet{Mao2011} and denoted $\sigma_f^{\nu}$ here, which is located on the left half of the real axis in the complex $\sigma$-plane in figure~\ref{fig:spectrum_scheme}(b).
+However, the eigenmodes in this spectrum persist rather than go to zero as $r\rightarrow\infty$.
+As stated in \S \ref{sec:prelim}, we are only interested in eigenmodes that we classify as physical.
+We have defined eigenmodes in which the velocity and vorticity do not decay harmonically at radial infinity as non-physical.
+Since our numerical method was specifically designed not to deal with such non-physical eigenmodes, we do not discuss them further in this paper and clarify that our method is not the tool for those who wish to investigate $\sigma_f^\nu$.
+We remark that \citet{Bolle2020} argued that the viscous freestream spectrum is rather an ``artefact'' of the mathematical model of an unbounded domain.
+With the exception of the viscous \textit{freestream} eigenmodes, our numerical method is capable of computing the families of eigenvalues and eigenmodes indicated in figure \ref{fig:spectrum_scheme}.